Aclamendo/frumentum/README.md

 Server ip: davidsfatnuts.net

 I do not claim to own any plugin content, all plugin content is property of thier respective owners.
-Links to plugin projects will be provided in (plugin manifest may be out of date, if the .jar file is not present the plugin is not in use)
+Links to plugin projects will be provided the plugin manifest:
 > /plugins/README.md
+(plugin manifest may be out of date, if the .jar file is not present the plugin is not in use)

 ## Branches